Theodosius Dobzhansky: America

 He returned to Columbia University from 1940 to 1962.
 Among his students was geneticist Bruce Wallace.
-In 1941, Dobzhansky was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences.
+In 1941, Dobzhansky was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences, of which he was also a member.
+He was elected to the American Philosophical Society in 1942.
 In 1943, the University of São Paulo awarded him an honorary doctorate.
 He was one of the signatories of the 1950 UNESCO statement The Race Question.
+He was elected to the American Academy of Arts and Sciences in 1953.
 He then moved to the Rockefeller Institute (shortly to become Rockefeller University) until his retirement in 1971.
 In 1972 he was elected the founding president of the Behavior Genetics Association, and was recognized by the society for his role in behavior genetics, and the founding of the society by the creation of the Dobzhansky Award (for a lifetime of outstanding scholarship in behavior genetics).

-Dobzhansky’s work in the field of evolutionary genetics, with the help of Sewall Wright, integrated standards of the theoretical, natural historical, and experimental work.
+Dobzhansky's work in the field of evolutionary genetics, with the help of Sewall Wright, integrated standards of the theoretical, natural historical, and experimental work.

 Dobzhansky was elected a Foreign Member of the Royal Society (ForMemRS) in 1965.
 In 1970, he published Genetics of the evolutionary process.

 Dobzhansky was renowned as the president of the Genetics Society of America in 1941, president of the American Society of Naturalists in 1950, president of the Society for the Study of Evolution in 1951, president of the American Society of Zoologists in 1963, a member of the board of directors of the American Eugenics Society in 1964, and president of the American Teilhard de Chardin Association in 1969.

-Dobzhansky’s research and studies allowed him to travel the world and receive honorary degrees in Australia, Belgium, Brazil, Canada, Denmark, England, Germany, Italy, Japan, and Sweden.
+Dobzhansky's research and studies allowed him to travel the world and receive honorary degrees in Australia, Belgium, Brazil, Canada, Denmark, England, Germany, Italy, Japan, and Sweden.